SuperGameJoey/IntroToAngularJS/README.md

 ** master branch contains a starting point for the app
 * View the commits in the ['finished' branch in github](https://github.com/jlapegna/IntroToAngularJS) ** This provides a step by step approach to building out the application

+# Tutorial Steps
+1. Link to AngularJS and create a new app